 There are several social media groups that are dedicated to shaming and making fun of so-called “dependas”.
 While it may seem like good, clean fun to take part in these groups, the fact is, sometimes they do things that are pretty questionable and have real consequences for others.
 For example, a few years ago, I read an article about a military wife whose Facebook photos were ripped off from her personal page and shared in a Facebook group, where perfect strangers proceeded to make fun of them.
 I seem to remember in one situation, a plus sized wife was wearing a bikini and dared to post it on her Facebook page.
-That bikini pic ended up on Dear Dependa, where people were having a field day laughing about them.
+That bikini pic ended up on Dear Dependa, where people were having a field day laughing about it.
 In another situation, a family’s photos were stolen and posted, where they were ridiculed.
 Some of the pictures included children.

 It later came to light that the person who had stolen the photos was an Army colonel.
 He had to be asked, and later threatened with legal action, to take down the photos.
 Here he was– a man entrusted to lead troops, serve as an example to younger, less experienced servicemembers, and make sure missions are accomplished– and he’s hunting the personal Facebook pages of military spouses, copying photos that aren’t his, and sharing them to Facebook groups, where they can be ridiculed.
 No wonder so many civilians think the military is full of brain dead, uneducated thugs who get off on killing people.
 That’s not the actual case, by the way… I know plenty of smart, decent people in the military.
 But guys like that colonel, who engage in online bullying and harassment, don’t do a lot for the military’s image.
 How can a person like that be entrusted to be a good leader, responsible for expensive equipment and the lives of so many people?